Essay Reading & Writing Assignments

 2. No dictionaries

-3. No authorless websites - Websites like The American Red Cross or UCLA's Counseling office are considered to be corporate authors and are thus acceptable.
+3. No authorless websites - Websites like The American Red Cross or UC Santa Cruz are considered to be corporate authors and are thus acceptable.
 Newspaper editorials also do not list authors.
 Use corporate or institutional authors in the place of individual people and cite normally.

 4. No quote web sites like Brainy Quotes or Great Quotes.
 For example: "All people have a basic human right to preserve their own heritage," David Duke.